EthicApp-Development/ethicapp-main/CONTRIBUTING.md

 ### 7.2.
 Recommended extensions

 - [GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens): for advanced usage of Git.
 Highly recommended, as it is specially helpful for merging commits and branches, comparing commits, as well as keeping track of history of a selected line of code.
-If you are new to this extension, please go to [appendix 8.1](#81-tip-for-gitlens).
+If you are new to this extension, please go to [appendix 8.1](#81-recommendation-for-gitlens).
 - [Docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker): for `Dockerfile` and `docker-compose` intellisense.
 - [YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml): validation and formatting of YAML files (e.g. for when editing linter config files in YAML).

 ## 8. Appendixes

 ### 8.1.
-Tip for GitLens
+Recommendation for GitLens

-In case you are unfamiliar with GitLens, you may want to append the following configuration to your personal settings (at vscode's user `settings.json`), for suppressing extra verbosity for this extension:
+In case you are unfamiliar with GitLens, you may want to append the following configuration to your personal settings (at vscode's user `settings.json`), for suppressing additional verbosity for this extension:

 ```jsonc
 {